grnstnrvc/Tetris/README.md

 # Tetris
-Blast from the past, igramo se.
+Blast from the past, manipulacija sa DOMom.